-Launched by MLSE Foundation in partnership with Dr. Simon Darnell, Director of the University of Toronto’s Centre for Sport Policy Studies, the Change the Game research project involves an anonymous census-style online survey aimed at understanding sport and play-related access, engagement, and equity issues across Ontario.
-Between now and October 27, 2023 we hope to survey over 8000 youth and parents of youth across Ontario.
+Launched by MLSE Foundation in partnership with the University of Toronto Centre for Sport Policy Studies, the Change the Game research project is an anonymous online survey aimed at understanding sport, physical activity and play-related access, engagement, and equity issues across Ontario.
+Through November, 2025 we aim to engage the voices of between 10-15,000 youth and parents/guardians of youth across Ontario.

 We need your help!